Frequent Dating Q+A with Me!

 It's important to approach dating with intention and focus on your potential partner for traits that matter for long-term compatibility.
 This includes aligning on deeper values, worldviews, and communication skills.
 In a healthy relationship, both partners should work together to co-create a healthy culture rooted in shared values, personal growth, trust, and healthy communication.
 It means taking the time to work through conflicts in a constructive and resolution-focused way, rather than relying on fiery make-up sex

-Lack of communication: If your partner is unwilling or unable to communicate with you about important issues, it could be a sign that they are not fully committed to the relationship.
+- Lack of communication: If your partner is unwilling or unable to discuss important issues, they may not be fully committed

-Remember, every relationship is different, and it's important to assess your situation and identify what is and isn't working for you.
+Remember, every relationship is different.
 If you're experiencing any of these red flags, it may be time to have a conversation with your partner about your concerns.

-Communicate openly and honestly: Communication is key to any healthy relationship.
-Make sure you and your partner are both comfortable discussing your thoughts, feelings, and needs.
+- Communicate openly and honestly: Make sure you're both comfortable discussing thoughts, feelings, and needs

 By following these tips and putting in the effort to maintain a healthy relationship, you can help ensure that your relationship stays strong and fulfilling for years to come.